Internal + Donor Funded Awards

 3. have a minimum CGPA of 3.00

-4. have an outstanding or satisfactory annual progress report; if satisfactory with concerns, a clear plan must be outlined in the GPR
+4. have any other status than unsatisfactory in most recent progress report.
+If satisfactory with concerns, a clear plan must be outlined.

 4. Evaluation criteria: academic units may add additional eligibility and evaluation criteria for their program, provided all additional criteria are approved by Graduate Studies and communicated/published to students.
 Generally, awards are granted based on: